Associate Vice President: Gordon D. Chavis, Jr.

 Any FTIC student who meets minimum admission requirements as stated in Florida Board of Governors Regulation 6.002 is encouraged to submit an application.
 Meeting these minimum requirements does not guarantee admission.
-An applicant’s total high school record (including grades, test scores, educational objective, quality of courses completed, counselor recommendations, essay, and personal achievements and honors) will be considered in the selection process.
+An applicant’s total high school record (including grades, test scores, educational objective, quality of courses completed, essay, and personal achievements and honors) will be considered in the selection process.
 The University reaffirms its Equal Educational Opportunity (EEO) commitments and seeks to increase diversity among the student body.

 High School Diploma